Remote Support Sample Script

 Dear Mr. Northwind,

-I am contacting you in regard to arranging time to give a remote support via MSN for the configuration issue of SSW Link Auditor you encountered on your pc.
+I am contacting you in regard the problems you encountered while configuring SSW Link Auditor on your pc.

 Regards,